Differential forms, Fukaya $A_\infty$ algebras, and Gromov-Witten axioms: Introduction

+\begin{rem} More generally, suppose $J$ is integrable, there exists a Lie group $G_X$ that acts transitively on $X$ by $J$-holomorphic diffeomorphisms, and there exists a Lie subgroup $G_L \subset G_X$ that preserves $L$ and acts transitively on $L.$ We outline an argument showing that $\M_{k,l}(\beta)$ is a smooth orbifold with corners and $evb_0^\beta$ is a submersion.
 Indeed, \cite[Proposition 7.4.3]{MS} shows that all $J$-holomorphic genus zero stable maps to $X$ without boundary are regular.
-A small modification of the argument there shows that $J$-holomorphic genus zero stable maps to $(X,L)$ with one boundary component are also regular.
+A modification of the argument there shows that $J$-holomorphic genus zero stable maps to $(X,L)$ with one boundary component are also regular.
+See~\cite[Lemma 3.2]{EvansLekili} for the special case where the domain of the map is a disk under weaker assumptions.
 For regularity of holomorphic disks, instead of Grothendieck's classification~\cite{Grothendieck}, one uses Oh's work on the Riemann-Hilbert problem~\cite{Oh}.
 The argument applies equally well to maps that are not somewhere injective in the sense of~\cite[Section 2.5]{MS}.
 So, the fact that a $J$-holomorphic map from a domain with boundary need not factor through a somewhere injective map~\cite{KwonOh,Lazzarini} does not affect the argument.
-Once all stable maps are regular, one modifies the techniques of~\cite{RobbinRuanSalamon} to show that the moduli space is a smooth orbifold with corners.
+Once all stable maps are regular, it should be possible to modify the techniques of~\cite{RobbinRuanSalamon} to include Lagrangian boundary conditions, and hence conclude that the moduli space is a smooth orbifold with corners.
 Since $G_L$ acts transitively on~$L,$ it follows that $evb_0$ is a submersion.

-Thus, examples of $(X,L)$ which satisfy our assumptions include $(\P^n,\RP^n)$ with the standard complex and symplectic structures or, more generally, flag varieties, Grassmannians, and products thereof.
-Virtual fundamental class techniques should allow the extension of our results to general target manifolds. \end{ex}
+Virtual fundamental class techniques should allow the extension of our results to general target manifolds. \end{rem}